0b01/rickyhan.com/_posts/2017-09-14-autoencoders.markdown

 # Model

-We use a 2-vector to represent the sine functions.
+The goal is to use two numbers to represent the sine functions.
 Normally, we use $$\phi \in \mathbb{R}$$ to represent the phase angle for a trignometric function.
+Let's see if the neural network can learn this phase angle.
 The big picture here is to compress the input sine functions into two numbers and then decode them back.

-We define the architecture and let the neural network do its trick.
+Define the architecture and let the neural network do its trick.
+It is a model with 3 layers, a LSTM encoder that "encodes" the input time series into a fixed length vector(in this case 2).
+A RepeatVector that repeats the fixed length vector to 10 timesteps to be used as input to the LSTM decoder.
+For the decoder, we can either initialize the hidden state(memory) with the latent vector and use output at time $$t-1$$ as input for time $$t$$ or we can use latent vector $$h$$ as the input at each timestep.
+These are called conditional and unconditional decoders.

 ```python